-Dental crowns are one of the most common forms of dental restorations for broken down teeth.
 Dental crown restoration can be used to place on a prepped tooth after root canal treatment or to place a dental crown on a dental implant.
-Modern dental crowns have come a long way from stainless steel or gold crowns - to now esthetically pleasing dental crowns that match the colors of the other teeth in the mouth.
+Modern dental crowns have come a long way from stainless steel or gold crowns.
+With new dental technology, esthetically pleasing dental crowns that match the colors of the other teeth in the mouth can be fabricated.
 This is a Dentist Blog about Dental Crowns and dental crowns placement.

 We will be discussing dental crowns in this dental article.
 We at Dentalchat.com are discussing various dental care topics.

 Most people end up with a filling at some time in their lifetime.
-Sometimes, the caries is so large or the tooth is broken down to a large degree - where an tooth filling will not suffice.
+Sometimes, the caries are so large or the tooth is broken down to a large degree - that a tooth filling will not suffice.
 That is when dentists will prepare the tooth to get a dental crown.
 Dental crowns are a form of dental restoration that completely covers the tooth - like a cap.
 There are various forms or types of dental crowns.

 How are dental crowns made?